 Introduction

-While there have been significant methodological advances in psychology and cognate disciplines over the past decade (e.g. Nosek & Lakens, 2014; Nosek & Lindsay, 2018; Hales, Wesselmann, & Hilgard, 2019), there has been comparatively little work on the issue of incentivisation, i.e. the way participant responses are rewarded monetarily for their time and effort in experiments and surveys.
+While there have been significant methodological advances in psychology and cognate disciplines over the past decade (e.g., Nosek & Lakens, 2014; Nosek & Lindsay, 2018; Hales, Wesselmann, & Hilgard, 2019), there has been comparatively little work on the issue of incentivisation, i.e. the way participant responses are rewarded monetarily for their time and effort in experiments and surveys.
 The central worry expressed in this paper is that this failing to take the issue of incentivisation seriously can negatively affect the quality of collected data, particularly in a context where data is increasingly crowdsourced from an online population that regards participation in online research as their main source of income (Eyal et al., 2021).
 When participant payments are primarily dependent on completion of an online survey or experiment, participants are likely to complete studies as quickly as possible and to complete as many of them as is feasible in the time they have available in order to maximise their personal payoffs.
 However, as researchers, we want participants to take their time with the study items and respond carefully and truthfully.
 That is, we want to collect data from participants who took their time to properly read the instructions, engaged with the material, and revealed their honest preferences in self-report measures or behaviour.

 Most social sciences have so far failed to systematically engage with the question of how to properly incentivise research participants (beyond the status quo that posits that simply paying participants a completion fee is sufficient).
 This is reflected in the casual observation that many papers do not report the monetary compensation fee that was offered to their research participants and the fact that these fees vary widely among the papers that do disclose them (e.g., Keith et al., 2017; Rea et al., 2020).
 Perhaps this neglect of incentivisation is due to the null findings reported by the majority of studies that investigated the influence of financial incentives on data quality (e.g., Buhrmester et al., 2011; Crump et al., 2013; Mason & Watts, 2010; Rouse, 2015), with some noteworthy exceptions (Ho et al., 2015; Litman et al., 2015).
 All in all, however, there has been a concrete lack of engagement with incentivisation mechanisms across much of the social sciences.

-The main exception to this claim is the field of economics, where incentive compatible research designs (both involving areas with objective as well as subjective data) have both been discussed and applied widely (e.g. Hertwig & Ortmann, 2001; Offerman, Sonnemams, Van De Kuilen, & Wakker, 2009; Schlag, Tremewan, Van der Weele, 2015; Baillon, 2017).
-In a recent paper, Schoenegger (2021) draws on this literature and presents this incentivisation challenge in detail, proposing the adoption of a potential solution applicable to experimental philosophy as well as related disciplines like psychology: Their suggestion is to use the Bayesian Truth Serum (BTS) first introduced by Prelec (2004) to improve data quality and to allow for incentive compatibility in several academic fields where this is not currently the norm.
+The main exception to this claim is the field of economics, where incentive-compatible research designs (both involving areas with objective as well as subjective data) have both been discussed and applied widely (e.g. Hertwig & Ortmann, 2001; Offerman, Sonnemams, Van De Kuilen, & Wakker, 2009; Schlag, Tremewan, Van der Weele, 2015; Baillon, 2017).
+In a recent paper, Schoenegger (2021) draws on this literature and presents this incentivisation challenge in detail, proposing the adoption of a potential solution applicable to experimental philosophy as well as related disciplines like psychology: Their suggestion is to use the Bayesian Truth Serum (BTS) first introduced by Prelec (2004) to improve data quality and to allow for incentive-compatibility in several academic fields where this is not currently the norm.